 |Supports Siren, Keypad, Motion Sensors, Water Sensors, Key Fob||YES||YES

 |Support for Multiple Cameras||Up to 10||Up to 10|

 Another way Blink keeps you safe is through alerts.
-Alerts are included to all users for free and can be sent via email or push notification and are backed by a technology called "Instant On".
+Alerts are available to all users for free and can be sent via email or push notification and are backed by a technology called "Instant On."
 Instant On starts recording within a fraction of a second so that you don't miss a beat.
 (We'll get more into the recording details in a second.)
 This is vastly different from the Arlo cordless camera setup and even Canary Flex.
 Both cameras sleep and often take a moment to wake up, causing the camera to miss important events.

 When armed, the system detects motion and captures and delivers brief video clips of the trigger event via Wi-Fi® to connected iOS and Android™ devices.
 Blink’s Live View mode also allows users to check in on their connected home anytime at their convenience.

 The Blink system also supports a Panic Siren.
 This siren will work with the new Sync Module, but it also works with the current Sync Module.
 A Panic Siren is different from a traditional security siren in that it can't trigger itself.
 Instead, you will be responsible for triggering the siren when it's needed.
 For example, if you get a motion alert and find someone in your home, you can press to trigger the siren.